ethanlee515/license-checker/README.md

 # license-checker
 Checks if a particular manga is licensed in English by looking it up on a given set of sites.
+The user interface is a Discord bot.
 ## Dependencies
 * Python 3.7.3+
 * The libraries below